A list of 16 useful 3D printable camera accessories for photographers to print various pieces of photography-related equipment.

 2. Tilt-Shift Adapter

-Even if this accessory happens to limit the amount to tilt and shift, this is something you should definitely print since the Canon tilt-shift lens costs a mind-boggling $2000!
+The tilt-shift adapter is something every photographer dreams of.
+If you happen to own a Canon EF, say no more!
+Even if this accessory happens to limit the amount of tilt and shift, it is definitely something you should consider printing, given that the Canon tilt-shift lens comes with a mind-boggling price tag of $2000!

 3. Camera Rig